Wednesday, January 06, 2010

 "Baby Hannah"

 Hannah was a sweet, quiet baby.
 She was very good during her first few weeks of life, which we spent with my mother because I had a rough time of it after her cesarean birth.
 After we came home, Hannah bonded with Sam, who cared for her so tenderly when he wasn't in school.
 She grew and developed very normally, and her siblings all loved her very much.
 She was a Daddy's girl, too, especially enjoying time with her daddy when he got in from work every day.
-To this day, she and Sarah greet their dad at the door every day with "Daddy, Daddy!"
+To this day, she and Sarah greet their dad at the door every day with "Daddy, Daddy!""Hannah's First Birthday"

 As Hannah grew, she was a serious child.
 She warmed to strangers very slowly, sometimes putting her Bible class teachers through about 6 or 8 weeks of her icy cold stare before warming and cracking a smile.
 Her deep-set brown eyes added to her mysterious persona!